trychlos/pwix-roles/README.md

     The application should take care of **not** remove all roles for the currently logged-in user.

-- `Roles.userIsInRoles( user, roles )`
+- `Roles.userIsInRoles( user, roles [, opts ])`

-Whether the specified user has at least one the specified roles.
+    An async reactive data source which says if the specified user has at least one the specified roles.

     - `user`: either a user identifier or a user document
     - `roles`: either a single role or an array of roles

     Returns `true` if the user has any of the specified roles.

+    Available both on client and server.

 - `Roles.viewAdd( o )`